mchelza/wdio-cucumeber-assessment/README.md

 This automation framework was created the executed the test in UI and API.

 ## Prerequisite
-Make sure Node.js is installed on the Machine
+Make sure Node.js and Visual Studio Code editing tool or any other tool is installed on the Machine

 ## Steps to Install
 1. clone the project for the GitHuB